Bha Bha Ba: Cameo appearances

+Additionally, Basil Joseph narrates the events of the film.

 Production

+Development

-In August 2023, it was reported that actors Fahim Safar and Noorin Shereef would be collaborating as scriptwriters for a film directed by debutant Dhananjay Shankar and produced by Sree Gokulam Movies.
-It took two years to complete the film's script.
-Early reports speculated that Pranav Mohanlal would play the lead role.
-However, on 27 October 2023, coinciding with actor Dileep’s 56th birthday, the makers officially announced Dileep as the film’s lead actor through a title poster featuring him.
-In addition to Dileep, brothers Vineeth Sreenivasan and Dhyan Sreenivasan were also revealed to be playing major roles.
-Director Dhananjay Shankar had previously worked as an assistant and associate director to both Vineeth and Dhyan on their directorial projects.
+In August 2023, it was reported that the couple Fahim Safar and Noorin Shereef would be debuting as screenwriters for a film directed by debutant Dhananjay Shankar and produced by Sree Gokulam Movies.
+It took two years to complete the screenplay.
+Early reports suggested that Pranav Mohanlal would play the lead role.
+However, on 27 October 2023, coinciding with actor Dileep's 56th birthday, the makers officially announced the film with a title poster featuring Dileep in the lead role.
+The title is an acronym for Bhayam, Bhakthi, Bahumanam (Fear, devotion, respect).
+Later, in an interview with Red FM in June 2025, Shereef stated that the project was originally conceived with Pranav in the lead, but the screenplay was reworked after Dileep joined the film.

+Casting

+In addition to Dileep, brothers Vineeth Sreenivasan and Dhyan Sreenivasan were cast in major roles.
+Dhananjay Shankar had previously worked as an assistant and associate director to both Vineeth and Dhyan on their directorial films.
 On 5 July 2024, dance choreographer and actor Sandy was announced as part of the cast.
-In the following days, Saranya Ponvannan, Sidharth Bharathan, Balu Varghese, Redin Kingsley, Baiju Santhosh, Ashokan, and Maniyanpilla Raju were cast in pivotal roles.
+In the following days, Saranya Ponvannan, Sidharth Bharathan, Balu Varghese, Redin Kingsley, Baiju Santhosh, Ashokan, and Maniyanpilla Raju were confirmed in pivotal roles.

+In December 2024, The New Indian Express reported that Mohanlal would appear in a cameo role as part of a two-film deal with Sree Gokulam Movies, the other project being a film directed by Jithu Madhavan.
+His involvement was subsequently confirmed by Dileep at an event in February 2025.

+Filming

 Principal photography commenced with an inaugural puja ceremony on 14 July 2024 in Palakkad.
-The first look motion poster, featuring the expanded title - Bhayam, Bhakthi, Bahumanam, was launched on social media on 16 July 2024.
-Multiple plotlines claiming to represent the film’s story circulated on social media; however, the production team dismissed them as false rumours.
+Multiple plotlines claiming to represent the film's story circulated on social media; however, the production team dismissed them as false rumours.
 The film was primarily shot in Coimbatore, Pollachi, Kochi, and Perumbavoor, with the first schedule wrapping up on 25 August 2024.
-The film's music is composed by Shaan Rahman, with Armo handling cinematography, and Ranjan Abraham serving as the editor.
+The film's music is composed by Shaan Rahman, background score done by Gopi Sundar, with Armo handling cinematography, and Ranjan Abraham serving as the editor.
 The second schedule of filming commenced in late December 2024 and continued for over 45 working days, concluding on 7 February 2025.
-The entire shoot had concluded by 20 August 2025.
+The entire shoot was wrapped by 20 August 2025.

-Music

-The soundtrack album is composed by Shaan Rahman while the background score is composed by Gopi Sundar.
-In September 2024, Rahman shared that singer K. S. Chithra had sung a song in Bha.
-Bha.
-Ba., marking his first collaboration with her.
+Soundtrack

+The film's songs were composed by Shaan Rahman and background score by Gopi Sundar.
+The first single, "Azhinjattam", was released on 15 December 2025.
+The second single "Sreeyayi", sung by K. S. Chithra, was released on 27 December 2025.
+The full soundtrack album, including the film's teaser theme (composed by Shaan Rahman) and trailer theme (composed by Gopi Sundar), was released on 16 December 2025.
+The full background score album was released on 7 January 2026.